 I have been around for awhile and I’ve observed some non-Christians mock the notion of God’s coming judgment and Jesus’ soon return.
-They will call God a mean cosmic bully, a manmade illusion, or a sky fairy.
-I watched a guy throw my Bible across a room as he cursed at it and called it fake.
-While that level of animosity isn’t the norm, there is still the widespread denial of the Bible’s authority.
 Television, radio, and social media are brimming with people who scoff at the idea that Jesus is coming again.
 My heart goes out to these people because they are not the enemy, Satan is and he wants to keep them blinded.
 Knowing the stakes are eternal, we must tell them about God’s holiness, coming judgment, and redemption through Jesus.

-We want to focus on the elephant in the middle of the evangelical livingroom.
-The elephant in the room is the continued ignoring of sound end time Bible prophecy teaching.
+We want to focus on the elephant in the middle of the evangelical livingroom which is the continued ignoring of sound end time Bible prophecy teaching.
 Ask yourself the following questions: When was the last time you heard a sermon on Bible prophecy?
 When was the last time your small group discussed the end times?
 Can you remember the last time your church invited a guest speaker to teach on an end time subject?
 I’m guessing many of you feel the same as I do.
 I have noticed a strong departure from teaching end time Bible prophecy in most evangelical churches today.
-This is sad and unbelievable in light of the fact that the four gospels, the epistles, and the Old Testament are overflowing with chapters that are heavily eschatological.
+This is sad and unbelievable in light of the fact that the four gospels, the epistles, and the Old Testament are brimming with chapters that are heavily eschatological.

-I call end time Bible prophecy the elephant in the evangelical living room because so many of today’s well-known leaders either choose to ignore it altogether or in some cases, they have become the very scoffers the apostle Peter warns us about.
-It is an absolute disgrace and dereliction of duty to ignore or scoff at Bible prophecy, yet many of today’s big names do this regularly.
-If a pastor or a Bible teacher you learn from ignores this subject, chances are high they are doctrinally flawed in other areas.
-Ignoring or scoffing at Bible prophecy should be a big red flag and I would advise you go elsewhere for biblical instruction and find a godly servant who teaches the whole truth.
+If a pastor or a Bible teacher you listen to is ignoring this subject, chances are high they are doctrinally flawed in other areas.
+Ignoring or scoffing at Bible prophecy should be a red flag and I would advise you go elsewhere for biblical instruction and find a godly servant who teaches the whole truth.
 2 Timothy 3:16-17

-When I became a Christian in the mid-1980’s, there was a great deal of interest in all things Bible prophecy.
-End time books were everywhere, many churches taught on this subject with regularity, and it was a big topic among Christian friends.
+When I became a Christian in the mid-1980’s, there was a great deal of interest in Bible prophecy.
+Books about the end time were everywhere, many churches taught on this subject with regularity, and it was a big topic among Christian friends.
 Here we are decades later and it is my opinion that interest and teaching on end time Bible prophecy are at an all-time low.
 Today’s Christian bookstores are chock full of life enhancement books that focus on self-esteem instead of God’s glory.
 The most popular Christian teachers focus on the emotions and felt needs of people instead of challenging them to Christ-likeness in light of His soon return.

-As we think about Peter’s warning of scoffers coming in the last days, we must understand that there is the element of personal holiness at the center of the issue.
-The people who were scoffing appear to have a form of godliness and are quasi-Christian because they reference his delay coming.
-When I take a 10,000 ft. view of the popular evangelical landscape today, it seems that where Bible prophecy is important, so is personal holiness.
-Where Bible prophecy is ignored, personal holiness becomes religious speak and not a matter of personal conviction.
+As we think about Peter’s warning of scoffers coming in the last days, we must understand personal holiness at the center of the issue.
+Where Bible prophecy is ignored, holiness is diminished.
 This is important to understand because Peter ties the understanding of end time Bible prophecy closely together with godly living in the last days.
 2 Peter 3:11-12

 All for Him,